RevBayes Divergence Dating Lab

 Open the relaxed.log file in Tracer and answer the following questions:

-:thinking: What do these values translate to on the linear scale (use the formulas in the figure from lecture to do the calculation)?
+What do these values translate to on the linear scale (use the formulas in the figure to do the calculation)?

 Divergence times

-So far we’ve not estimated divergence times; we’ve assumed the true tree topology and true divergence times for all of our analyses.
+So far we’ve not estimated any divergence times!
+We’ve assumed the true tree topology and true divergence times for all of our analyses.
 In reality, our main interest probably lies in estimating divergence times.
 We don’t really care about substitution rates or how much variation there is in those rates across edges.
 The rates are just nuisance parameters that must be handled reasonably in order to get at what we really want, the divergence times.

 In this lab, we will not be using fossil information to calibrate divergence times.
 We will assume that the root has age 1.0 and focus on estimating relative divergence times.
 There are several good tutorials on the RevBayes Tutorials web page that show you how to handle fossil calibration in RevBayes.
 This tutorial is intended to make you aware of all the issues surrounding divergence time estimation so that you have sufficient background to fully appreciate the tutorials on the RevBayes site.